freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/index.md

 - Each package can be versioned and published independently to [registry.visualpinball.org](https://registry.visualpinball.org/).

 > [!WARNING]
-> VPE is still very much work in progress.
-Things are still changing, and we're still far away from a state where authors can start building tables.
+> VPE is still very much a work in progress.
+Things are still changing, and we're still far from a state where authors can start building tables.

 ## Repository map